foundersandcoders/our-site-v3/src/forms/express-interest/index.md

       - Prefer not to say
 ---

-Complete this form if you're interested in the Winter 2021 cohort of Founders and Coders.
+Complete this form if you're interested in the January 2022 cohort of Founders and Coders.
 We'll check your eligibility and get back to you with details on how to start your coding journey.